aakashsr/github-battle/README.md

 </a>
 </p>

-Ì¥• __Github Battle__ is a React App that pulls data  from the [Github API](https://developer.github.com/v3/) to achieve multiple actions like Github Users Battle, Most
+__Github Battle__ is a React App that pulls data  from the [Github API](https://developer.github.com/v3/) to achieve multiple actions like Github Users Battle, Most
 Popular Repos and User Info, responsive and Service Worker running, animations with [gsap](https://greensock.com/gsap) super snappy for quick switching thanks to React
 Virtual DOM Ì¥•

-Ì≥ñ This app is the final result of the course __React Fundamentals__ which you can find [here](https://learn.tylermcginnis.com) + other additions like animations and extra functionality
+ This app is the final result of the course __React Fundamentals__ which you can find [here](https://learn.tylermcginnis.com) + other additions like animations and extra functionality

 <p><a href="http://github-react-battle.surge.sh/" class="btn btn-primary btn-md">Launch App</a></p>